 - South Beach Entrance Parking Lots (including parking at the visitor center )- $20-$25 per vehicle (this includes the parking lots that are inside the main reserve area and near the most popular trailheads)

 - North Beach Entrance Parking Lot – $10-$25 per vehicle

-If you don’t want to pay for a parking lot, there is also free parking along North Torrey Pines Road and South Camino Del Mar.
+Where Can I Park for Free at Torrey Pines?If you don’t want to pay for a parking lot, there is also free parking along North Torrey Pines Road and South Camino Del Mar.
 Spaces are limited so be sure to get there early if you want to grab a spot.

-There are various hiking trails at Torrey Pines but most are around a mile or under.
+How Long is the Torrey Pines Hike?There are various hiking trails at Torrey Pines but most are around a mile or under.
 With that said, it’s easy to connect trails together if you want to do a 3-4-mile hike.

-Yes!
+Can You Swim at Torrey Pines?Yes!
 Torrey Pines State Beach is an excellent beach for swimming and surfing.
 It’s also a good family-friendly beach if you’re traveling with kids.

+How Far is Torrey Pines from Downtown San Diego?Torrey Pines State Natural Reserve is about a 20-minute drive from downtown.
 Looking for more things to do in town?
 Check out my post on 101 Things to do in San Diego.

 Grab your FREE San Diego Travel Planner!
 You’ll get instant access to my favorite 3-day itinerary, key local travel tips, and printable checklists to help you plan your trip.